Category: Travel Info

 Don’t Buy Fake Tours

-Cozumel is safe but as Americans locals think we are made of money.
+Cozumel is a honest place, but locals assume Americans are made of money.
 There are shady people AND companies.
-Street sellers, outright frauds will promise a amazing tour, collect and hand you off to a partner.
+Street sellers, outright frauds will promise an amazing tour, collect and hand you off to a partner.

 A street seller in action